 Maybe your job is relocating you.
-Or perhaps you have decided to explore your options all on your own.
-If you’re tired of where you live, look to the Tar Heel State.
+Or perhaps you have are considering relocating to NC for a change of scenery.
+Whatever your reason, look to the Tar Heel State.
 Here are eight great reasons to move to North Carolina.
 You’ll be glad you did.

 #1 Everybody’s Doing It!

-No, we’re not trying to peer pressure you into moving to North Carolina.
-But the state has been gaining residents consistently over the past 30 years.
+If you’re thinking of moving to North Carolina, you’re not alone!
+The state has been gaining residents consistently over the past 30 years.
 That steady influx of people moving here means the people are friendly and understand what it’s like to start somewhere new.

 The migration also brings new ways of doing things, fresh restaurants to try, cool new music, and diverse perspectives too.